 - What is it based upon?

 - What goals do you seek to achieve through this map?

 Based on that, you might want to develop a buyer persona.
 A buyer persona or customer persona is an imaginary buyer with all their psychographics and demographics representing the average customer.
 When you have a well-planned and defined persona, it becomes easier to direct every feature of the customer journey map towards them.

 2. Identify Your Personas And Set Their Goals

-Additionally, you would also want feedback from those who have made transactions or communicated with your business before or intend on doing it soon.
+You would also want feedback from those who have made transactions or communicated with your business before or intend on doing it soon.
 For instance, you could ask them:

 - How did you come to know about our business?